sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 without knowing what it is), terse, dumpable as text, extensible, standardized, and very easy to parse and encode.

-We will choose to represent size-critical types as maps whose keys are short integers: this is slightly shorter in its encoding than string-based dictionaries.
-(We could make things even shorter by using arrays, but that would have future-proofing implications.)
+We will choose to represent many size-critical types as maps whose keys are short integers: this is slightly shorter in its encoding than string-based dictionaries.
+In some cases, we make types even shorter by using arrays rather than maps, but only when we are confident we will not have to make changes to the number of elements in the future.

 We'll use CDDL (defined in RFC 8610) to describe the data in a way that can be validated -- and hopefully, in a way that will make it